mtackes/SecureNote/README.md

 # SecureNote
-A personal project for Enterprise Java at Madison College.
+An individual project for Enterprise Java at Madison College.
+An encrypted and optionally anonymous note storage server.